Strawberry Poke Cake (From Scratch)

-This strawberry poke cake is made from scratch and is a soft, moist jello poke cake that is topped with whipped cream and fresh strawberries.
-It has the taste of strawberries in every bite and is the perfect easy, elegant dessert!
+This strawberry poke cake is made from scratch at home!
+It is a soft, moist jello poke cake that is topped with whipped cream and fresh strawberries.
+This cake delivers the taste of strawberries in every bite and makes for an easy and elegant dessert!

-I'd take a cake like this any day.
-Which is baked in a 13"X9" baking pan and slathered with whipped cream on top.
-All you need to do is cut it into slices, and the thickness of each slice is enough for you to get a good forkful in every bite.
+If you, like me, are scared of making cakes because of the idea of decorating them scares you, then I have got just the perfect thing for you!
+Enter – this gorgeous strawberry poke cake.
+It’s basically baked in 13″X9″ baking pan and slathered with whipped cream on top.
+Pretty straightforward, right?
+After it’s baked, you all you really need to do is cut it into slices, and the thickness of each slice is enough for you to get a good forkful in every bite.
 The jello seeps through the cake and makes adds a pretty gradient throughout the cake.

 What is a poke cake?

-It's a cake that you poke holes into after its baked and cooled.
+A poke cake, like the name suggests, is a cake that you poke holes into after its baked and cooled.
 The holes are then filled with jello or other liquid fillings such as condensed milk, chocolate, pudding or even pureed fruit.
-This infuses every bite of the cake and keeps the cake moist.
+This infuses every bite of the cake with the filling and keeps it moist.

 I love making jello poke cakes, because after filling the holes with jello, the cake is refrigerated and the jelly sets so you get slightly wobbly jelly in every bite of the cake.
-Because its so simple to make and the act of making a poke cake is so straightforward, you can easily turn this strawberry poke cake into a chocolate poke cake, a banana poke cake, coconut poke cake or even a lemon poke cake.
+Because its so simple to make, you can easily turn this strawberry poke cake into a chocolate poke cake, a banana poke cake, coconut poke cake or even a lemon poke cake.
 Just switch up the filling and you have a different poke cake every time.

 Top tips to make a Strawberry Poke Cake